 Q. Are there any special requirements for mentees?

-A. Each mentee must meet all of the following qualifications: be a member of the ACBA; be a member of at least one other participating EBDBC bar associations; have at least 10 years of legal experience; plan to apply for judgeship within 12 months of participating in this project; have a demonstrated commitment to our community through civic activities/interests outside of the legal profession; and be committed to public service.
+A. Each mentee must meet all of the following qualifications: be a member of the ACBA; be a member of at least one other local identity bar associations; have at least 10 years of legal experience; plan to apply for judgeship within 12 months of participating in this project; have a demonstrated commitment to our community through civic activities/interests outside of the legal profession; and be committed to public service.

 Q. How are mentees paired with mentors?

-A. Mentors will be paired with mentees by a small, confidential subcommittee of the EBDBC upon evaluation of the mentor and mentee applications submitted.
+A. Mentors will be paired with mentees by a small, confidential subcommittee of the ACBA upon evaluation of the mentor and mentee applications submitted.
 Pairing considerations will include the mentor’s areas of previous legal practice and current department assignment.
 Each mentor will have no more than two mentees.

 Q. What is the time commitment of the mentor/mentee relationship?